SDVOSB Certification Guide: Requirements and Strategy for Veterans

 • Access to SDVOSB set-aside contracts

-• Sole-source awards up to $5 million for both manufacturing and services
+• Sole-source awards up to $8.5 million for manufacturing requirements and $5 million for all other requirements

 • Price evaluation preferences in some full-and-open competitions